eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/server_discovery.rst

     * :ref:`discovery_server_partitioning_option3`:
       Create a new server linked to the servers to which the clients are connected.

-Options 1 and 2 can only be implemented by modifying attributes or XML configuration files beforehand.
+Options 1 and 2 can only be implemented by modifying QoS values or XML configuration files beforehand.
 In this regard they match the domain and partition strategy.
 Option 3, however, can be implemented at runtime, when the isolated networks are already up and running.